 Unfortunately, the end of our visit was marred by some bad news, my kitty niece Lucy had been sick for a week and they were going to put her down.
 She had Cat Leukaemia.

 We had planned to visit the Great Sand Dunes on the way back to Denver but we hightailed it back instead, hoping to get to say goodbye to Lucy.
 I cried the whole way.

 In the end, she wasn’t put down that day and we did get to spend some more time with her, which I feel good about.

 Back in Denver we headed to the People’s Fair in Civic Center Park where Afor was working a stall for her work.
 We wandered around, people watching and drinking beer.
 I love all the festivals in Denver – there is always something to do.

 The main event that we came back to Denver for was for Toby’s second cousin’s Baptism.
-Little Cullen was baptised at the beautiful Cathedral Basilica of the Immaculate Conception and after the two hour service we headed back to Fo and Afor’s to have a backyard party in the sun.
+Little Cullen was baptized at the beautiful Cathedral Basilica of the Immaculate Conception and after the two-hour service, we headed back to Fo and Afor’s to have a backyard party in the sun.

 It was a really fun family day and after most people left, a few of us headed to Jazz in the Park to continue the party.
 I was pretty hung the next day.

 Back to Toby’s Mum’s for a couple of nights, then Toby was off to Vail to work and I was off to Canada for two weeks, although this almost didn’t happen after an unexpected glitch (see lowlights below).